IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   little endian format.
 The PANID is followed by the 2 octet (16 bit) short addresses, in little endian format, of the nodes to which the APS Key applies.
 The numerically lower short address shall come first.
-There is a APS Key DSB for each node pair for which the Link Key is known.
+There is an APS Key DSB for each node pair for which the Link Key is known.
 As new links are formed, new DSBs contain the new Keys.
 If the APS Key changes for an existing link, it is contained in a new DSB with the new APS Key.